 b. by retirement by virtue of the rotation schedule.

 1. The board shall be entrusted with managing the association.
-The board shall validate the hiring of employees of the association following a proposal by the chairman or any board member
+The Board has the power to accomplish all acts necessary or useful to realise the object of the association except those which are reserved by the law to the general assembly.
+The board shall validate the hiring of employees of the association following a proposal by the chairperson or any board member.

 2. If the number of members of the board has fallen below four, the board shall remain empowered.
 It shall be obliged, however, to fill the vacancy/vacancies at the next general assembly.

 3. The board of directors can only validly deliberate if the majority of its members is present or represented.
-Decisions of the Board of Directors are taken by a majority of votes.
-In case of a tie the vote of the chairman chairing the meeting shall prevail.
-Each director is allowed, by writing to give a proxy to another director to represent him at a given Board of Directors meeting and to vote in his name.
+Decisions of the board are taken by a majority of votes.
+In case of a tie the vote of the chairperson chairing the meeting shall prevail.
+Each director is allowed, by writing to give a proxy to another director to represent him at a given board meeting and to vote in his name.
 No director, however, may represent more than one other director.

 5. Meetings of the board may be held by telephone or video conference or any other means which allow the directors to deliberate.
-In exceptional circumstances, the board can take decisions unanimously in writing.
-Resolutions of the board of directors shall be signed by the chairman or two directors.
+The board can take decisions unanimously in writing.
+Resolutions of the board of directors shall be signed by the chairperson or two directors.